Acts 1 - John Karmelich

 "It's a book

-written by one guy, to one guy about another one guy"
+written by one guy, to one guy about another one

 f)

-The Book pretty much
+The book pretty

 i)

-And other than a few
+Other than a few

-brief mentions, ignores the other apostles.
+brief mentions, the book ignores the other apostles.

 ii)